-This study investigates the temporal multifractal cascade behaviors of the time series of air pollution in major cities of China, taking one-year data of hourly time series of six pollutants (PM2.5, PM10, CO, NO2, O3,SO2) and Air Quality Index (AQI) as model inputs.
-Considering the right-skewness with heavy tail widely existed in an air pollution time series, the stable distribution with four parameters is used to fit the frequency distributions of all the data, and the result shows that it can give well fittings over the whole range like the log-normal model.
-The shared periodicity and nonstaionarity are also investigated based on spectral analysis, and the usual cycles such as daily and semi-daily cycles and two dynamical regimes with a crossover at approximately 11 days are widely found in all the pollution series.
-In the universal multifractal analysis, the underlying significances of the two parameters in air pollution system are addressed by means of the analogues of simulation data.
-Moreover, an evidence of first order multifractal phase transitions is found through self-organizing criticality analysis on the data of Air Pollution Index (API), which can provide an available estimation interval of the moment order qD varying between 1.95 and 2.98.
-Finally, downscaling performances of the multifractal cascade models are numerically investigated with the aim to explore the potential applications in the air pollution field, which demonstrate that log-normal and log-Poisson models, but not α, β, binomial and uniform models, can effectively recover the extreme values.
+This study investigates the temporal multifractal cascade behaviors of air pollution in major cities of China by using 1-year data of the hourly time series of six pollutants (PM2.5, PM10, CO, NO2, O3, and SO2) and the air quality index (AQI) as model inputs.
+Given that the air pollution time series generally exhibit positive skewness with a heavy tail, a stable distribution with four parameters, such as Levy α-stable distribution, reasonably fits the frequency distributions of the data over the entire range.
+The periodicity and nonstationarity shared by the series are also spectrally analyzed, and all of the pollutants display a daily and semi-daily cycle as well as two dynamical regimes with a cut-off scale around 11 days.
+Using universal multifractal analysis, the two parameters (α and C1) in an air pollution system are measured, and their underlying significance is also addressed via analogues of the Monte Carlo simulation data.
+Moreover, self-organizing criticality analysis on the data of the air pollution index (API) indicates first-order multifractal phase transitions, with an estimated interval of the order of the moment (qD) that varies between 1.95 and 2.98.
+Finally, downscaled performances of multifractal cascade models are numerically evaluated, demonstrating that log-normal and log-Poisson models, but not α, β, binomial, and uniform models, can effectively recover extreme values.